 Getting access to real MBE questions isn't hard

 Critical Pass has real MBE questions, and while this would be a natural point for us to tell you to buy them from us, you don't have to.
 There are other companies that have real, licensed MBE questions.
 You can even get them yourself from the NCBE.
 But - beware of “licensed” or “official” MBE questions that are not currently licensed by the NCBE.
 We're getting deep into the weeds here, but there's an important distinction: licensed MBE question banks often include retired questions that the NCBE doesn’t use anymore because they do not reflect current law or the way it’s currently tested on the MBE.
 If you're seeing "thousands" of licensed MBE questions advertised, hundreds of them will be retired questions.

 Using MBE practice exams.

 Practicing with real MBE questions is important.
 But just as important is reviewing the answer explanations, even for questions you got right.
 Reviewing answers alongside your notes on the subject matter is equally important because you're giving yourself instant feedback.

 And again, you should be practicing MBE questions in small chunks from the beginning of bar prep.
 Start one subject at a time, and expand the number of questions and subjects as you move forward.
 Eventually, you should be taking a couple of full, simulated MBEs before the real thing.

 The bottom line is this — make sure that you take a healthy amount of real, licensed MBE questions during bar prep.
 It's important to make sure you're studying based on the real thing before you sit for the bar exam.

 YOU CAN PASS THE BAR EXAM.
 CRITICAL PASS CAN GET YOU THERE.

-*Real MBE Questions to train yourself on mastering the MBE
+*Real MBE Question Simulator to train yourself on mastering the MBE